FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 To propagate a message when a user action is taken to the sister news sites, you can set up a webhook.
 To do this, navigate to "Settings" then "Webhooks" and click the "Add" button.
 To simulate the endpoint of the sister news site that will consume the user action information, you can use [https://requestbin.com](https://requestbin.com).
 If you create a request bin, it will generate a unique URL of the form `https://<YOUR_WEBHOOK_SITE_ID>.x.pipedream.net`.
 Copy this URL into the "URL" field.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-webhook.png" alt="Add a new Webhook to your RequestBin." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-webhook.png" alt="Add a new Webhook from your RequestBin." class="img-fluid" figure=false %}

 Scroll down and make sure that the `user.action` event is enabled.